whatrocks/snapes/README.md

   --data-urlencode "max_age=3600"
 ```

+As you can see, you need to provide a `url` and `max_age` as parameters.
+Snapes uses the `max_age` to determine the length of time a given snippet will persist in the Redis cache.

-Or you can use the provided utility script:
+Alternatively to curl, you can use the provided utility script:

 ```bash
 ./scripts/curl.sh